-In its 2017 publication PwC posits that the key to unlocking value from technology is to focus on the human experience.
+A publication from PwC posts that the key to unlocking value from technology is to focus on the human experience.
 Whether employee or customer, using technology to enhance user experience will make a bigger impact on both performance and profits.
 With so much fast-moving technology available to us, it can be difficult to decide where to invest and what to ignore, but the evidence suggests that using human experience as the touchstone of digital IQ will keep you on the right track.

 Find and address the skills gap

 From digital champions at the top of the business (CEO, CIO or even a CXO – chief experience officer) to digital-literate employees at every level, your team needs to have the skills to identify the technologies and digital solutions which will improve the daily lives of staff and customers.
 In most organisations, even the most digital-literate, there will be skills gaps to address, so map out where your digital IQ is falling short and train, recruit or outsource to fill the void.

 By creating an environment of collaboration you will be better able to harness the collective skills and experience of your team and commercial partners, so think creatively about how you can put together cross-functional teams of innovators and problem solvers.
 Whether they work together virtually or physically, a successful group collaboration will be greater than the sum of its parts.
 There are affordable technologies – such as apps – which can facilitate such an approach and make it simple to share ideas and measure opinion.